Skip to main content

 Vigolium’s agentic security audit is a multi-phase whitebox source-code audit driven by frontier LLMs.
 It reads your code, builds an architecture model, runs SAST tools, debates findings in adversarial chambers, and cold-verifies them before emitting structured results into the Vigolium database, alongside any native scanner findings.
 Two harnesses cover the audit surface:

-• vigolium agent vigolium-audit: embedded driver that runs through the claude CLI (Claude / Codex / OpenCode).
-Up to 11 phases at deep.
+• vigolium agent audit --driver=audit: embedded driver that drives the claude or codex CLI under the hood.
+Up to 12 phases at deep.
 No extra install.

-• vigolium agent piolium: Pi-native driver.
+• vigolium agent audit --driver=piolium: Pi-native driver.
 Up to 17 phases at deep.
 Requires the pi runtime and the piolium extension.
 Supports any provider Pi supports, including local models.

-Both produce findings in the same on-disk schema and DB shape; you can run them together via vigolium agent audit.
+Both produce findings in the same on-disk schema and DB shape; the unified vigolium agent audit dispatcher can run either harness alone, both side-by-side, or auto-pick based on what is available.

 vigolium agent audit running in the terminal